kjaymiller/kjaymiller/content/pitpodcast-get-real-narrow-scope.md

 00:16:47:

-You know, shout out to the whole micro dot blawg service and man Reese and Gene McDonald and the other people that are a part of making that a reality.
+You know, shout out to the whole micro.blog service and Manton Reese and Jene McDonald and the other people that are a part of making that a reality.

 00:16:56: